Objects in Space: Synopsis

 As Serenity flies by a planet, River lies in bed.
 She arises and takes a walk through the ship's rooms and corridors, encountering her shipmates in varied conversations with each other.

 Simon is relaxing with Kaylee in the common room, telling her an amusing anecdote about medical school.
 River suddenly "sees" them looking at her, with Simon telling her that he'd "be there right now", implying she is responsible for taking him away from his successful medical career.
 She then finds Jayne and Shepherd Book in the kitchen, where she "hears" Jayne repeat his confession to Mal about selling out the Tams on Ariel, and Book mutters an angry but cryptic statement hinting at his less wholesome past.
 River continues to wander the ship and is moved by the sound of ocean waves as Zoe and Wash passionately kiss on the nearby bridge.
 Above the cargo bay, as Mal and Inara discuss her impending departure, River sees their unspoken frustrations over their unrealized relationship.
-None of the people she encounters are aware of her presence - except when speaking directly to her - making it clear that this is River's mind "walking" telepathically through the ship.

 Fleeing the intense emotions, River runs down to the unoccupied cargo bay, where she spots a tree branch and picks it up.
 Suddenly, the real world returns, and she finds that she is holding one of Jayne's pistols while the crew surrounds her in a panic.
 Mal takes the gun from her and discovers it is loaded with the safety off.
 He orders her not to touch a weapon ever again, and River runs off, crying.

 Meanwhile, a small vessel silently hovers above Serenity.
 The crew discusses what to do with River.
 When Zoe muses whether River has ever handled a gun, Kaylee reluctantly tells everyone about her experience during their assault on Adelei Niska's skyplex, when River killed three men with her eyes closed.
 The crew begins to speculate that River may be a "reader", having psychic powers, and though Simon objects, they question whether she might be dangerous.
 Both River and a man in a red spacesuit listen in.
 Once the crew goes to sleep, the man boards Serenity.
 He runs into Mal, subdues him, and locks the crew in their cabins.
 He surprises Kaylee in the engine room, ties her up, and threatens to rape her unless she keeps quiet.
 When Book hears him moving downstairs, the man disables him with a blow to the head.
 Simon hears a noise and rises to check on his sister, only to be attacked by the stranger, who addresses him by name.
 The man, Jubal Early, reveals that he is a bounty hunter pursuing River.
 As he waxes poetic and shares his opinions about various topics, he tells Simon that Kaylee will suffer unless he helps him find his sister.